Sup2point0/weighted-list/README.md

 [^translate]: This was not exactly the way I created the project in C#, but the Python implementation certainly laid out a general framework and was influential in some design decisions.

+A few more years later, I’m back to do the same in Haskell and Rust (and also finish off the TypeScript and Ruby implementations that I started but never finished).
+Damn I love this project.
+Seriously, it never fails to raise so many questions about a language’s mechanics and quirks that I would never encounter otherwise.

 ### Is this even useful?
-I mean yeah, a whole several-hundred-lines class to handle one thing might be a bit overkill.
-But it’s far more convenient to have it all packaged this way into a single portable file that can easily be slotted into other projects.
+I mean yeah, a whole several-hundred-lines class to handle one thing is probably overkill... it’s more an exercise and proof-of-concept.

 Regardless, I’ve used my own code[^surprise] in at least 2 major projects ([PENGUIN<sup>↗</sup>](https://github.com/Sup2point0/PENGUIN) and [Algorhythm<sup>↗</sup>](https://Sup2point0/Algorhythm)), so I can definitely say it’s been useful to me!

 [^surprise]: To my own surprise, somewhat.

 ### Why are the source files several hundred lines long?
-1, documentation; 2, line breaks; 3, extra functionality.
+1. documentation
+2. line breaks
+3. utility

 Particularly documentation.
 That stuff just *eats* the line count.
-Also, implementing something as complex as an enumerable container requires a lot of methods, operators and interfaces, both in Python and C#.
+Also, implementing something as complex as an enumerable container requires a lot of methods, operators, interfaces and delegation.
 And in C# you've even got overloading to account for as well.

-### Is the code that optimised?
-I have tried to ensure everything is implemented as efficiently as possible, but I cannot guarantee every single part is perfectly optimised, and I haven’t gone to the extremes of timing different approaches.
-Operations that may take longer than expected will likely have that mentioned in their documentation (docstrings for Python, XML comments for C#).
+### How fast is it?
+In all honesty, I don’t know.
+I’m slowly adding benchmarks to test different approaches.

 ### Why is your Python code not compliant to PEP 8?
 I have my own particular preferences when it comes to coding in Python, which I explain fully [here<sup>↗</sup>](https://github.com/Sup2point0/Assort/blob/origin/~dev/Python%20Syntax.md).

+### Why do you start `{}` on a new line?
+I’m a C# programmer, what can I say :P

+### Why do you use `snake_case` in TypeScript?
+I’m a Python programmer, what can I say :P

+### Why are you okay with `camelCase` in Haskell then?
+I used `snake_case` before, and ngl, in Haskell you kinda need the `camelCase` to keep things readable without parentheses...

 <br>